 We need to give a favorable response to the feedback we receive because it can have a lasting impact on our personal branding – and yes, writers have their own brands.
 If you consistently act against what you’re trying to present as your own brand, then you will get one you don’t want.
 This can affect your career prospects and deter potential readers from buying your book.

 The good news is that there are some tips out there that will help you receive feedback without getting angry.
 The first thing to keep in mind is to make sure you are open to receiving feedback.
-If you aren’t, it’s not going to be a fun process for anyone involved, and it can stop people from reaching out to give you the help you may need in the future.
+If you aren’t, it won’t be a fun process for anyone, and it can stop people from reaching out to give you the help you may need in the future.

 With the help of The Balance Careers, here are some things to keep in mind when you’re on the receiving end of some feedback: